Morea Morea

-Morea Morea is a Papua New Guinean professional rugby league footballer who plays as a for the London Broncos in the Betfred Championship and Papua New Guinea at international level.
+Morea Morea (born 3 June 2001) is a Papua New Guinean professional rugby league footballer who plays as a for the London Broncos in the Betfred Championship and Papua New Guinea at international level.

 He previously played for the Central Queensland Capras in the QLD Cup.

+Morea will join the Papua New Guinea Chiefs ahead of the 2028 NRL season.

+Background

+Morea was born in Port Moresby, Papua New Guinea.

 Career

+Morea won the Rookie of the Year award for the Queensland Cup in 2023.

 Morea made his international debut for Papua New Guinea in their 42–20 victory over Cook Islands in the 2024 Pacific Test coming into the game in the 70th minute as 18th man after Koso Bandi Head Injury Assessment was activated.